dse/perl-transaction-register/README.md

 <code>#<var>number</var></code> or <code>#<var>number</var>:</code>
 specifying the check number.

-<code>[preauth <var>amount</var>]</code> amounts in the description
-field are mainly used to confirm your pending balance which will account for the preauth amount, not the final amount while the transaction is pending.
+You can add <code>[preauth <var>amount</var>]</code> to the description field.
+The pending balance this program outputs will then take into account the preauth amount, not the final amount, if the transaction is flagged as pending.
 Typically I use this for sit-down restaurant transactions, where preauth amounts don&rsquo;t include tips.

 There is code in `My::Transaction::Register` that supports things I did not mention here.